moscajs/mosca/README.md

 ## Features

-* MQTT 3.1 compliant
+* MQTT 3.1 compliant.
-* QoS 0 and QoS 1
+* QoS 0 and QoS 1.
-* Various storage options for QoS 1 offline packets, and subscriptions
+* Various storage options for QoS 1 offline packets, and subscriptions.
-* As fast as it is possible
+* As fast as it is possible.
 * Usable inside ANY other node.js app.

 ## Install

-Install the client library using [npm](http://npmjs.org/).
+Install the library using [npm](http://npmjs.org/).

 ```
 $ npm install mosca bunyan -g
 ```

-Install the client library using git.
+Install the library using git.

 ```
 $ git clone git://github.com/mcollina/mosca.git